 Now you need to reassemble the hinge.
 Put the pin back into its space and make sure that it is properly secured.

 Take a paper towel or a disposable rag to clean up.
-Make sure that you have cleaned up all the grime and dust that was taken out and wipe away the lubricant that may have dripped.
-Remember, the hinge started to squeak as a result of grime building up.
-Therefore it is best to completely clean the area, given that it’s exposed and easy to access currently.
+Make sure that you have cleaned up all the grime and dust that was taken out and wipe away the lubricant that may have dropped.

 Use WD-40 to soak up the hinges.
-If you find that you have to struggle to remove the pin, cover the pin up in any penetrating lubricant (WD-40 is great for this) for approximately 12 hours, before you attempt to remove it.
-Use a large amount to cover the hinge completely and let it work.
+If you find that you have to struggle to remove the pin, cover the pin up in any penetrating lubricant (WD-40 is great for this) for approximately 12 hours before you attempt to remove it.
+Use a large amount to cover the hinge completely and leave it to work.
 You could use a screwdriver and hammer to force the pin out.
-However if there is an excessive amount of rust, this may result in damaging the door, or break the pin and hinge, which would unnecessarily compound the problem.
+However, if there is an excessive amount of rust, this may result in damaging the door, or breaking the pin and hinge, which would unnecessarily compound the problem.

 Use a screwdriver to gently hit the pin.
 Once you have let it soak in the lubricant, use the screwdriver’s end to strike the pin through its space, to push it out.
 This is usually a better way to remove the pin from the hinge for lubricating it.
 You need to use something that is sufficiently small for pushing the pin out.
 You could use the tip of pliers, a pen or pencil or any other tool that is thin enough, or close to the dimensions of the hinge that you are cleaning.